Real Estate Mortgage Broker Business License in Dubai

 Operating as a mortgage broker in Dubai carries specific compliance obligations.
 Depending on the nature and scale of activities, brokers may be required to register with or seek approval from the Central Bank of the UAE, particularly if activities extend to advising on regulated financial products.
 Brokers must also adhere to UAE anti-money laundering (AML) regulations, maintain proper client records, and comply with data protection standards.

-Ongoing compliance includes annual licence renewal, maintenance of a registered office address within the free zone, and adherence to any sector-specific guidelines issued by relevant UAE authorities.
+Ongoing compliance includes annual license renewal, maintenance of a registered office address within the free zone, and adherence to any sector-specific guidelines issued by relevant UAE authorities.

 Why Dubai Is Well-Positioned for Mortgage Brokerage